vanruc/todoApp/README.md

 I will add "This is my edit view" to the view for testing, like below:
 ![](doc_img_src/thisIsMyEditView.png)

 ***Note that: After generating each view, you will need to re-deploy your application for the changes to take affect.
-After re-deploying any change on the view, except for condition, we do not need to Run Configuration and re-deploy Application.
+After re-deploying any change on the view, except for condition, we do not need to Run Configuration and re-deploy application.
 Just change and refresh your browser, it will take effect immediately.***

 After refreshing the browser we will see the text we have added to `edit view` like below:
 ![](doc_img_src/thisIsMyEditViewResult.png)

 Ta-da!!!
 It works like a charm!!!
 #### Enhance edit view
-In the previous step we generated an edit view by using the `Generate Edit View` function.
+In the previous step we generated an `edit view` by using the `Generate Edit View` function.
 Now we will enhance our `edit view` to make it more visually appealing.

 As of now, Staff attributes show one by one from top to bottom.
 We will enhance the view by:
 1. Getting and showing more contact information: Name, Email, Mobile Number, and Contact Image.